insen/blog/_posts/2017-08-29-getting-started-github-pretzel.md

 ### Getting jiggy with it.

-- Delete the contents of your repository - the one where I added the  (except docs folder), and then copy the entire contents of the hyde repo into your blog repo.
+- Delete the contents of your repository (except docs folder), and then copy the entire contents of the hyde repo into your blog repo.
--  Run the Pretzel bake command from a prompt at the repository root folder.
+-  Run the Pretzel bake command from a prompt at the repository root folder with no command-line args.
 Pretzel should create a folder called **_site** under repository folder.
 It does NOT.
 It does this instead.
 ``` c#
 	Unhandled Exception: Pretzel.Logic.Exceptions.PageProcessingException: Failed to process E:\work\blogging\blog\_site\201
 	2\02\07\example-content\index.html, see inner exception for more details ---> DotLiquid.Exceptions.SyntaxException: Unknown tag 'gist'